Alabama Overtime Pay Laws: Wage & Hour Lawyers

 The ten largest cities in the State of Alabama provide jobs and income to both their own residents and those from outside communities.
 These include jobs in both public sector and private sector.
 The cities are listed below:

 You probably have questions about the overtime pay laws.
 Our legal team will answer all of your questions and concerns, including:

 - What is the minimum wage and hour law?

 - How do I get my unpaid overtime pay?

-Free Legal Advice For Alabama Unpaid Overtime Pay Claims
+Free Lawyer Advice For Alabama Unpaid Overtime Pay Claims

 If you were not paid the required minimum wage pay or overtime pay, you have the legal right to pursue a wage claim against the past or present employer.
 There are strict time deadlines so you should contact our unpaid overtime lawyers today to determine whether you are owed unpaid wages.
 We will represent you on a No Win, No Fee basis so there are no legal fees or expenses unless we recover your unpaid lost wages for you.